pirhosoft/PiRhoUtilities/README.md

 #### Inline

 Add this to a class or struct type with a *Serializable* attribute to show the fields of the class or struct inline rather than in the default foldout.
+Member labels can be optionally shown which is useful if the class has one value field.

 ```c#
 [Serializable]